Dassault Mirage 2000: Qatar

 In 1994, Qatar became the second export customer for the Mirage 2000-5 as it ordered twelve aircraft to replace its Mirage F1EDAs.
 Designated Mirage 2000-5DAs, the aircraft ordered consisted of nine single-seaters (5EDA) and three two-seaters (5DDA), and the first delivery was made in September 1997.
 Qatar also purchased the MICA missile and the Apache stand-off cruise missile.
 The aircraft would be used sparingly, and by the mid-2000s, under pressure from the US to dispose of the aircraft and with most of the aircraft's operational life still intact, Qatar offered to sell the aircraft to Pakistan and later India.
-Such a deal would not materialise.
+However, no such deal has materialised as of 2016.

 In March 2011, Mirage 2000s were deployed to an airbase on the Greek island of Crete as part of Qatar's commitment to assist in the NATO-enforced no-fly zone over Libya.
 The aircraft would soon jointly enforce the no-fly zone along with French Mirage 2000-5 aircraft.